JoinColony/colonyJS/packages/colony-js-client/docs/_API_AuthorityClient.template.md

 | `setAdmin`                          | X     | X     |
 | `removeAdmin`                       | X     |       |

-Note: these authority roles are distinct from the 'roles' assigned in a task (manager, worker, and evaluator); because 'authority' roles are intended to be replaced by reputation-mediated authority in subsequent versions of the colonyNetwork, the overlapping terminology will be temporary.
+Note: these authority roles are distinct from the 'roles' assigned in a task (manager, worker, and evaluator).
+See the [task lifecycle](/colonyjs/docs-task-lifecycle/) for a summary of task roles.

 ==TOC==